 I prayed, “God.
 Please stop him from getting there.
 Put a truck blocking the street, a policeman at the corner, SOMETHING to prevent him from going downtown, PLEASE.
 I just don’t feel good about it and I DON’T want him there.”

 “He babe.
 A tire blew so I’m getting them fixed and then I’m going to turn around and come home instead of going in.”

 My eyes bugged out of my head, and inside I was screaming my thanks to God, all while trying to play it cool on the phone as I listened to him go into detail about his plans for coming home.

 As the day wore on, the winds picked up.
 When the wind gusts exceeded 50 mph winds, the bridges throughout the city were closed.
 We sat glued to the news channel while keeping an eye on the wind outside of our patio doors.
-While the news reported storm-force winds throughout the area, the hedge of pine trees in our backyard was completely undisturbed.
+While the news was reporting storm-force winds throughout the area, the hedge of pine trees in our backyard was completely undisturbed.
 They weren’t moving at all.
 Which prompted my husband to ask, “Do you think that maybe the trees are protecting us?
 Because the winds don’t really seem that bad here.”

-I said, “No. I think God is protecting us.
+I said, “No. I think God is protecting us.”

 My husband was stunned and said, “What the heck are you doing here?”

 It didn’t sound like the warmest greeting ever, so Keith asked, “I’m sorry did I come at a bad time?”

 My husband laughed and said, “Uh, yeah.
 Don’t you listen to the news?
 There’s a hurricane heading straight for us.”

 Keith replied, “Are you serious?
 No wonder I was the only car on the road.”